alderman-ai/cb6-prayer-project/README.md

 Everything you need is linked from this section.
 You do not need to open any code.

-## 1. There are two versions of the website — pick one
+## 1. I threw a few extra tokens at some websites in case it's helpful. it won't hurt my feelings if you don't use them, but they are designed with marketing best practices in mind to potentially increase donation converstions.
+There are two versions of the website.

 Both versions contain the same content, in both English and Czech.
-They exist because it wasn't settled where the page would ultimately live.
+I included a stand alone version hosted on vercel in case you decide to create a standalone landing page (and also I started the creation process before you confirmed it will be a subdomain of main site).

 **Version A — a page on your existing website.**
 `deliverables/church-site-page/` — `index-cz.html` and `index-en.html`.
 These are complete, ready to
 publish pages.
+Well, at least that's what the robots tell me.
 Each is a single file with the images, fonts and styling already built in, so there are no other files to upload.
-Your webmaster can drop them straight onto the existing site — either as a page at an address like `cb6.cz/modlitebna-sbirka`, or on the `modlitebna.cb6.cz` subdomain.
+You can <probably?> drop them straight onto the existing site <deleting all the condescending robot talk questioning your coding abilities>
-Deployment instructions are in that folder's README.

-*A note on your site's technology:* cb6.cz is a custom-built React (Next.js) application.
-These pages are plain HTML so they can be published without a developer.
-If your developer would rather have them as native React pages inside the existing app, they can convert them — step-by-step instructions are in the folder's README, and the React source in `site/` is directly reusable. **Alex can also do that conversion on request.**
+I asked the robots to confirm the frontend language before writing the drop in site. it detected react and wrote html. fun. but supposedly an easy fix. the robots gave you a guide in the readme lol

 **Version B — a standalone site on its own web address.**
 `site/` — the same landing page built as a modern web application and already live at